-People under 150 pounds exert less force and pressure and thus mattresses will feel a little on the firmer side of the spectrum.
-If you fall into this category, you'll generally want to add to the the firmness scale a little because the scale we use is based on an average size person (170-180 pounds).
-For example, if you're a light side sleeper, you'll most likely want to look at mattresses that fall in the soft to medium-soft range because to light sleepers they will feel more like medium-soft to medium.
-If you're a light back or stomach sleeper, you'll most likely want to check out mattresses in the medium range because they'll feel more like medium-firm to light sleepers.
+People under 150 lb exert less force and pressure on a sleep surface, which is why mattresses will feel a little on the firmer side of the spectrum.
+If you fall into this weight category, you’ll generally want to read the firmness scale as reporting softer than what you’ll experience.
+The scale we use is based on an average sized person (150-180 lb).
+For example, if you’re a lightweight side sleeper, you’ll most likely want to look at mattresses that fall in the soft to medium-soft range because folks with smaller builds will find those options to feel more like medium-soft to medium.
+If you’re a lightweight back or stomach sleeper, you’ll most likely want to check out mattresses in the medium range because they’ll feel closer to medium-firm.

 Average Size Individuals

 The firmness scale we use holds true for the people in this category.
 It really just depends on what type of sleeper you are.
 If you’re a side sleeper, we’d recommend sticking to mattresses in the medium-soft to medium ranges.
 If you’re a back or stomach sleeper, go with mattresses in the medium to medium-firm ranges.
 Lastly, if you’re a combo sleeper, we’d recommend staying right around the medium range.

 Heavier individuals will have basically an opposite experience than lightweight sleepers do.
 A heavier body means more pressure and force being exerted onto the mattress.
 As such, mattresses will generally feel softer to heavier individuals.
 If you fall into this weight category, you’ll want to discount the firmness range a little.
 Therefore, if you’re a heavier side sleeper, you’ll want to look at mattresses in the medium to medium-firm ranges because they’ll feel more like they belong in the medium-soft to medium range.